Therapy Dog Program

 Dogs are miracles with paws, according to counselors, teachers, social workers and administrators at Lincoln Public Schools who bring four-legged critters into their schools and classroom.

-The dog program at LPS was launched years ago by Dick Spearman, former principal at Mickle Middle School, who convinced teacher Jean Keister to bring Riley the Dog to school.
-Today there are now 44 pet therapy teams at LPS and more in training.
+The dog program at LPS was launched in the 1990’s by Dick Spearman, former principal at Mickle Middle School, who convinced teacher Jean Keister to bring Riley the Dog to school.
+Today there are now many pet therapy teams at LPS.

 How to sign up